How are your specimens sourced?

 View our animal ethics policy HERE.

-(A1) = perfect / nearly perfect quality (small amount of rubbed wings).
+(A1) = perfect / nearly perfect quality (small amount of rubbed wings)

 (A2) = second quality, clear imperfections

 In the off chance you notice dust-like specks inside of your frame, this may be book lice.
-Place the piece into the freezer for at least 3 days to kill off anything living, remove for a couple of days and then repeating the first step to kill any unhatched eggs.
+Place the piece into the freezer for at least 3 days to kill off anything living, remove for a 3 days and then repeating the first step to kill any unhatched eggs.
 Closely monitor the rest of your collection during this period as you may have to isolate them.
 Read more about this HERE.

-Copyright 2022 Oddity Bug Club
+Copyright 2026 Oddity Bug Club